We want you to have greater access to all that we do!

 LOTTERYWEST COMMUNITY MATINEE SERIES

 In 2010, community matinees were hosted for refugees and emerging migrant communities, people who are blind or visually impaired, and the elderly community.
 In 2011 we welcomed the hearing-impaired community, and those living with cancer.
 In 2012 we invited family support agencies, and emergency services volunteers to participate, and in 2013 we welcomed disadvantaged youth, and people affected by mental health issues.
-In 2014 we have worked with Red Cross Australia to help celebrate their 100th anniversary, and people with disabilities and their support networks in honour of International Day for People with Disabilities.
+In 2014 we worked with Red Cross Australia to help celebrate their 100th anniversary, and people with disabilities and their support networks in honour of International Day for People with Disabilities.
+In 2015 we welcomed people from recent immigrant or refugee backgrounds, and held a special community matinee in honour of the International Day for the Prevention of Violence Against Women.